PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 The ```object``` class has two comparison data model identifiers ```__eq__``` and ```__ne__``` defined.
 These control the way the operators ```==``` and ```!=```.
 By default for an ```object``` these check the id to see if the object is the same.

 The data model identifier ```__dir__``` returns the directory ```dir``` value of an object.
 Each object can be thought of as a directory or folder and within that directory or folder are other directories or folders.
-In the case of a Python object, these are other objects and functions:
+In the case of a Python object, these are other identifiers:

 ![img_302](./images/img_302.png)